ten-protocol/go-ten/design/fast_finality.md

 ## Requirements

 * Finality
-  * Transaction *soft* finality (finality guaranteed by the sequencer) is achieved in less than two seconds
+  * Transaction *soft* finality (finality guaranteed by the sequencer) is achieved in under one second
-  * There is an eventual transaction *hard* finality (finality guaranteed by the L1)
+  * There is eventual transaction *hard* finality (finality guaranteed by the L1)
   * The sequencer achieves hard finality on the agreed cadence
   * The sequencer is not able to "rewrite history" (or is strongly disincentivised from doing so), even for soft-final transactions (e.g. to perform front-running)